create3000/x_ite/docs/index.md

 ### Fallback Content

-The &lt;x3d-canvas&gt; element is equal to the &lt;canvas&gt; element in that, it is easy to define some fallback content, to be displayed in older browsers not supporting it.
+The \<x3d-canvas\> element is equal to the \<canvas\> element in that, it is easy to define some fallback content, to be displayed in older browsers not supporting it.
 You should always provide fallback content to be displayed by those browsers.

-Providing fallback content is very straightforward: just insert the alternate content inside the &lt;x3d-canvas&gt; element.
-Browsers that don't support &lt;x3d-canvas&gt; will ignore the container and render the fallback content inside it.
-Browsers that do support &lt;x3d-canvas&gt; will ignore the content inside the container, and just render the canvas normally.
+Providing fallback content is very straightforward: just insert the alternate content inside the \<x3d-canvas\> element.
+Browsers that don't support \<x3d-canvas\> will ignore the container and render the fallback content inside it.
+Browsers that do support \<x3d-canvas\> will ignore the content inside the container, and just render the canvas normally.

 For example, we could provide a text description of the X3D element or provide a static image of the dynamically rendered content.
 This can look something like this: